 Click Here for our Ultimate Buying Guide on Rolex Watches.

-Many Rolex bracelets are stamped with codes.
+If you reference our Rolex bracelet guide you'll note that many bracelets are stamped with codes.
 You can often find these codes on two different locations: the clasp and the end-links of the bracelet - although it should be noted that certain other codes can appear on other location of a Rolex bracelet.

 However, the vast majority of Rolex clasps will have codes on them and Rolex began the practice of stamping clasps in 1976.
 The vast majority of clasp codes begin with one or two letters, followed by a number 1 through 12.
 The letter(s) indicates the year, and the 1 through 12 number indicates the month.